Opening May 2019

 Old Meets New

-Like the original Society Hotel, our team will restore, renovate and revitalize the Bingen School, melding modern comfort with historical preservation.
+Like the original Society Hotel and S15 Boutique Asoke Hotel in BKK they were restored, renovate and revitalize the Bingen School, melding modern comfort with historical preservation.
 The historic schoolhouse will retain some original features while being converted into the lobby, café, and guest rooms.
 The original multipurpose gym will also be both restored and upgraded keeping the stage and bleachers.

 Also similar to the Chinatown location, the new property will bridge the gap between hotel and hostel by offering both private rooms and bunkhouse accommodations in the main schoolhouse building, along with new stand-alone cabins.
 The three options for accommodation will appeal to a variety of travelers who are drawn to the Gorge for its incredible diversity of activities in a stunning setting – from hiking, cycling and white water rafting and other watersports, to wine, beer and cider tasting, to exploring the famous Hood River County Fruit Loop and nearby Mount Hood and Mount Adams.